Updated Blog Post with a New Savvy Paid Opportunity (Gig)

 Weird things started happening in my teenage years that we blamed on growing pains.
-I would have a phantom spider bite my toe during class, I would have to get up all night to use the bathroom, and I started getting really tired in my classes freshman year of college.
+I would have a phantom spider bite my toe during my high school classes, I would have to get up all night to use the bathroom, and I started getting really tired in my classes freshman year of college.
 I would double over in pain at few times a week feeling like a knife had been stabbed in my gut, and then it was gone.

 My parents sat on the phone with me while I was at a university across the country.
 They listened to the weird symptoms that just kept pilling on.
-I remember going to the Student Health Center and feel so assured that this time would be different, this time I would finally know what was happening to me.
-Then the immunologist would shake his head and chuckle and say I was a puzzle.
-It’s worse than good news, worse than oh nothing’s wrong, it’s yes something wrong, but I don’t know what it is.
+I remember going to the Student Health Center and feeling so assured that this time would be different, this time I would finally know what was happening to me.
+Then the immunologist would shake his head and chuckle, and say I was a puzzle.
+It’s worse than good news, worse than “oh nothing’s wrong,” is “yes, something wrong, but I don’t know what it is.”

 When a young person gets a diagnosis of multiple sclerosis it is a burden that the whole family will bear together.
 My parents’ daughter was in the prime of her life, having turned 20, planning to head to India on a field study, and because of her MS she would go down a different path.

 My parents were my caregivers for years, and then I married my husband and now we are caring for our children.
 In the meantime, I had the opportunities to still go to India, twice, then France, then Guatemala, then South Africa to get married.
 I finished my bachelor’s degree though it took me a couple extra years.
 I have lived a full life and still, and it’s still just getting started.
 I have had MS for 18 years, and though it is oh so very hard, I am here, living a meaningful life.
 I did not get to this life alone, but through the loving support of my parents, my family, my husband and his family.